bbaikie/SolarSENSE/README.md

 1. Navigate to System Preferences -> Sharing.
 2. Turn on internet sharing for thunderbolt ethernet.
 3. Connect your raspberry pi using an ethernet cable.
+4. Open the terminal and enter:
+    `$ ssh pi@192.168.2.2`
+5. Enter raspberry when prompted for a password.

 #### Windows 7/8/10
 - [Set up windows with raspberry pi](https://anwaarullah.wordpress.com/2013/08/12/sharing-wifi-internet-connection-with-raspberry-pi-through-lanethernet-headless-mode/)

-### Connecting to the raspberry pi with SSH.

-1. Open the terminal and enter:
-    `$ ssh pi@192.168.2.2`
-Enter raspberry when prompted for a password.

 ### Install solarSENSE hub
 Use `$ make init` to install dependencies and testing software.